- Brand name

 If you take too much (Overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone number 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Tinasil tablets.
+Immediately telephone your doctor or Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Tinasil tablets.
 Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
+Keep the telephone numbers for these places handy.

 Some of the symptoms of an overdose may include headache, nausea (feeling sick), stomach pain and dizziness.